Audrey – Loganair:

 A wonderful day in Islay with a group of amazing travel specialists 🌍🛫

-We started the day checking in at Glasgow Airport and enjoyed FastTrack Security and onto the UpperDeck Lounge for breakfast rolls and coffee – thanks to Glasgow Airport for their support!
+We started the day checking in at Glasgow Airport and enjoyed FastTrack Security and onto the UpperDeck Lounge for breakfast rolls and coffee!
+Both included for Loganair Fly Flex + customers.

 The first thing we learned on arrival into Islay is the correct pronunciation, is “Isla” silent ‘y’, remember this when speaking to a local!